josephWoodland/MS2---CookIt/README.md

 - Git Desktop - I used this to manage commits and push them to the GitHub repository

--Source tree - I used this to manage my git branches, also to edit commit messages
+- Source tree - I used this to manage my git branches, also to edit commit messages

 - GitHub - I used GitHub to store the version of the project remotely.